geraldselvino/GNSWebRTC_Transcriptionist/README.md

 mystranscriptionist.start(); // This will start the audio capture from the source stream

-mytranscriptionist.stop(); // This will stop the audio capture, decode it then send to google speech for transcription.
+mytranscriptionist.stop(); // This will stop the audio capture, decode then send to google speech for transcription.

 mystranscriptionist.onTranscript = function(transcript) {
     //This is the event handler that will be called once the transcript arrived.